 Yapug will help you develop the academic skills and self-discipline required for success in undergraduate study.
 This specialty pathway program is specifically for Aboriginal and Torres Strait Islanders wanting to:

-- Gain admission to an undergraduate degree at the University of Newcastle in, for example, the health sciences (including medicine), science, education, social sciences or business;
+- Gain admission to any undergraduate degree at the University of Newcastle

 - Develop the academic skills necessary to succeed at university level;